solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

 ```

 Any agent making a GET on the `</weekly-status/>` container will receive a `Link: <.acp>; rel="acl"` header in the `401` response that points to the above `<.acl>`.
-This relation makes the contents of `</weekly-status/.acl>` authoritative and is, therefore, the information the client must use to decide what credentials to present.
+This relation makes the contents of `</weekly-status/.acl>` authoritative and is, therefore, the information the client must use to decide what credentials to present, and the resource's Guard to decide whether to accept those credentials.

-At present, though, only the controller of `</weekly-status/.acl>` can read that resource, as [WAC](https://solid.github.io/web-access-control-spec/#acl-inheritance-algorithm) does not have an option to make the ACL world-readable.
+At present, though, only the controller of `</weekly-status/.acl>` can read that resource, as WAC does not have an option to make the ACL more widely readable.
+(Some proposals: adding a [ControlRead](https://github.com/solid/web-access-control-spec/issues/85) mode or [ACLs on ACLs](https://github.com/solid/authorization-panel/issues/189)).

+#### b.
+Accessing `</weekly-status/2021-04-28/report.md>`

-A unauthenticated client making a GET request to  `</weekly-status/2021-04-28/report.md>` may receive in the header of a `401`, either of the following:
+A unauthenticated client actor making a GET request to  `</weekly-status/2021-04-28/report.md>` may receive in the header of a `401`, either of the following:

-1) a `Link` to `</weekly-status/.acl>`.
-2) a `Link` to `</weekly-status/2021-04-28/report.acl>`
+1) `Link: </weekly-status/.acl>; rel=acl`.
+2) `Link: </weekly-status/2021-04-28/report.acl>; rel=acl`

+As pointed out previously, only the controller and the resource guard can read those, all other actors (eg. Alice or Bob) need undefined out-of-band knowledge to know how to authenticate.
+So we are limited to the controller actor.

-In the case of (1) the actor should be able to find out what identity to provide by looking at `</weekly-status/.acl>`.
+In (1) the actor whose Principal is the Controller, will be able to determine using inheritance what credentials it can use.
-But if the controller wants to add a new editor to `<report.md>`, then it will have to add that to the root `</weekly-status/.acl>` as there is no agreed way to create a new acl out of nothing.

-In the case of (2) a controller with the contents of `</weekly-status/.acl>` will not be applicable, since by the fact of existing `</weekly-status/2021-04-28/report.acl>` will override the default.
-As a result new access control rules will need to be placed in `</weekly-status/2021-04-28/report.acl>`, potentially duplicating what was in the default acl.

-Furthermore, as there is no way for the acl to express that it can be accessed by someone other than the controller, it cannot be visible to anyone else than the authenticated controller.
-This means that Bob and Alice must be controllers if their clients can see the content of the acl and decide on what credentials to present.
+In (2) the resource may either be created already, in which case the default rule of `</weekly-status/.acl>` does not apply, or it is not created yet, and the default applies but the client cannot know what the default acl is.

 ### WAC+ acls on acls or extension to modes

 With [issue 189: ACLs on ACLs](https://github.com/solid/authorization-panel/issues/189) it becomes possible to make the ACLs more widely readable than the controller, which means that the clients of Bob and Alice can find out that they have access to the resource.

-Another option is to have ControlRead modes.
+Another option is to extend the modes with a ControlRead mode [as mentioned in issue 85](https://github.com/solid/web-access-control-spec/issues/85).
-Todo: where was that written down?

 ## 2. Changing permissions to a subcollection